-Enter detailed explanation of how you came up with the supplies costs.
+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.

 Supplies include those items that have a value of less than \$1,000 and are not already included in the state's indirect rate.
 The amount is calculated by taking the number of units/items times the cost per unit/item to determine the total for that item.
 Next, the state determines which portion of that cost is eligible under the MCSAP and once this has been calculated, the total eligible cost is budgeted between the federal and state share as well as the MOE.
 It is important to note that all supplies in this budget will be used to meet the state's MOE and will not be used for either the federal or state share.
 Below are the various supplies included in the budget with descriptions of their purpose and need.